Disappearance of Cleashindra Hall: Disappearance

 Hall disappeared sometime after 8:30 PM on Monday, May 9, 1994.
-She was last seen walking into her after school job at the home office of 43-year-old Larry Amos in Pine Bluff, Arkansas.
+She was last seen walking into her afterschool job at the home office of 43-year-old Larry Amos in Pine Bluff, Arkansas.

 Hall last called her mother just after 8:00 PM, but she was not ready to return yet.
 She told her mother to expect a second phone call when the time came for her ride home.
 The second phone call never took place.

 Amos told the police that Hall had gotten into a car with an unknown individual after she had finished work at his office.
 Hall was last seen wearing a white shirt and short set with a navy blue polka dot pattern on the shorts and blue stripes on the shirt, with white socks and white athletic shoes.

 Laurell Hall, Hall's mother, fell asleep while waiting for her daughter to call.
 She awoke around 1:00 AM on May 10, 1994.
 She soon realized that Hall had never called for her ride, and had yet to return home.
 Hall's parents reported her missing on May 10, but they were told that since Clea was legally an adult, they would have to wait 24 hours until they were allowed to file a missing persons report.